Qumulo/docs/hardware/hpe-apollo-4200-gen10/getting-started.md

 * NIC mode for CX5
 * Boot order

-1. To attempt auto-correction, select **1) Run FVT Flash for a fresh install.
-This will try to fix issues, then reboot.
-Please take caution this MAY DESTROY EXISTING DATA.**
+1. To attempt auto-correction, select **[1] Run FVT Flash.
+This will try to fix issues then reboot.**

    If the fixes are successful, the FVT reboots the node automatically.

 1. To re-attempt verification, [boot by using the Qumulo Core USB Drive Installer](#step-2-boot-by-using-the-qumulo-core-usb-drive-installer) and then continue the installation.

-### Fixable Issues During Part Replacement
-In Qumulo Core 3.1.0 (and higher), the FVT can auto-correct issues (such as firmware upgrades) after you replace a part.

-To attempt auto-correction, select **2) Run FVT Flash for a part replacement.
-This will try to fix issues, then reboot.
-This will NOT destroy existing data.**

-The FVT reboots the node automatically and lets you continue the installation.

 ### Non-Fixable Issues
 If the FVT is unable to auto-correct any issues, the message **Not fixable issues were detected.** appears, providing reasons for failure.
-Issues that the FVT can't auto-correct include the following:

-* BIOS version
-* Integrated Lights Out (iLO) version
-* NIC firmware

 For help with troubleshooting your node, contact [Qumulo Care](https://care.qumulo.com/hc/en-us/articles/115008409408).

-## Step 5: Install Qumulo Core by Using the USB Drive Installer
+## Step 4: Install Qumulo Core by Using the USB Drive Installer

+{% include caution.html content="Store your master key in a secure location.
+If you lose your master key, you might not be able to recover your data from certain hardware failures." %}

 Perform the following steps on every node in your cluster.

 1. Do one of the following:

-   * Choose **1) Part replacement.
-This will reboot into the product.**

-   * Choose **2) Install Qumulo Core without encryption**.
+   * Choose **[1] Install Qumulo Core without HPE Hardware encryption**

-   * Choose **3) Install Qumulo Core with encryption**.
+   * Choose **[2] Install Qumulo Core with HPE Hardware encryption**.

-1. When the installer prompts you, to confirm that all data on the node will be destroyed, type `DESTROY ALL DATA`.

 1. If you install Qumulo Core with encryption, enter your cryptographic login password and master encryption key.